SuperGoodSoft/solidus_taxjar/README.md

 reliable results.
 TaxJar support recommends using this endpoint for live calculations.

+### Order-level Adjustments are Unsupported

+Although Solidus supports order-level adjustments, **TaxJar does not support order-level adjustments**.
+Currently, this extension does not make any assumptions about how order-level adjustments should be reported to TaxJar.
+After enabling the extension, any attempts to create an order-level adjustment will result in an error being raised by default.

+**If you need to support order-level adjustments, you'll need to configure the `discount_calculator` setting to handle them.** See [Configuration](#configuration) for more more information about configuring the extension.

 ## Configuration

 Developers can configure the extension in a Rails initializer file.
 All of the